COMMUNITY AV events

 The Drowned Horse poem video chosen for viewing on Moving Poems

-motion activated projection of a volcano, which also generates imagery I created.
-The imagery describes The Drowned Horse, a poem by Pablo Antonio Cuadra.
-This poem talks of the threat imperialism in Nicaraguan.
+A motion-activated projection of a volcano (which dissolves in stages as you come nearer and nearer to it), which simultaneously generates imagery (video, drawings, paintings) on another wall.
+The imagery illustrates The Drowned Horse, a poem by Pablo Antonio Cuadra that warns Central America of US imperialism.
 I am of Nicaraguan descent and return to Nicaragua every year to work on my multi-platform project on poetry in Nicaragua.